thekevinday/kevux-tools/documents/readme.tacocat.txt

   This program is similar to code:"netcat" or code:"nc" but is not intended to function as a replacement for these tools.

-  The primary use for this is to test bold:"Featureless Linux Library" and bold:"Kevux Tools" network functionality.
+  The primary use for this is to test FLL:"Featureless Linux Library" and bold:"Kevux Tools" network functionality.

   The bold:"tacocat" program has the following arguments\: